-The Trust’s South Island Reserve, Mangarakau Wetland is located south of Farewell Spit.
+One of the Trust’s South Island Reserves, Mangarakau Wetland is located south of Farewell Spit.
 The wetland is immediately to the south of the Whanganui Inlet and drains into it as well as into the Patarau River further south.

 A long history of human habitation pre-dates Abel Tasman, whose log records the first European sighting of New Zealand’s earliest settlers at Mangarakau .
 On 17th December 1642 “in the morning at the rising of the sun [we] were about 1 mile off the land, saw in various places smoke rise where fire was made by the inhabitants.”
 Since then there has been a sequence of extraction industries which have successively exhausted a natural resource.
 Gold, coal, timber, fishing and flax have all been thriving industries in the last 100 years.
 There was a large community of sawmillers in Mangarakau and a village that boasted many more facilities than exist today.
 Farming is now the main land use, but fishing and tourism are seen as the best long term prospects for the area.
 For more information about the wetland click here and for the latest newsletter click here.